 Rwanda has possibly the best roads in East Africa.
 Most visitors who have booked through a tour company will be provided with good private vehicles, usually 4-wheel drive.
-All of the major centers are connected with local and luxury bus services.
+All of the major centres are connected with local and luxury bus services.
 Air charter services are available anywhere in the country.

 Hiking and Biking ( Rwanda Travel Tips )

 The fine road network, with little traffic, offers wonderful opportunities for long bicycle trips across the verdant hills and valleys.
-Mountain biking and hiking can be enjoyed on the thousands of kilometers of fine rural trails linking remote villages, criss-crossing the entire country.
+Mountain biking and hiking can be enjoyed on the thousands of kilometres of fine rural trails linking remote villages, criss-crossing the entire country.

-There used to be ferries on Lake Kivu that connected the Rwandan ports of Cyangugu, Kibuye and Gisenyi, but these services were suspended at the time of research.
+There used to be ferried on Lake Kivu that connected the Rwandan ports of Cyangugu, Kibuye and Gisenyi, but these services were suspended at the time of research.
 Speedboat charters are currently the only option between these ports, but they are very expensive.

 Bus & tram